 The Cabinet Member's witnesses - Paul Satoor, Corporate Director for Business Development and David Ball, Assistant Director - Major Growth Projects and Housing Delivery - were introduced.
-The Director advised that the delegation to Officers was not taking away powers from Members, but the referenced reports were technical studies critical as part of the Local Plan.
+The Director advised that he had recently taken lead Officer responsibility for the Local Plan.
+The Director further advised that the delegation to Officers was not taking away powers from Members, but the referenced reports were technical studies critical as part of the Local Plan.
 There was a real and imminent risk of government intervention.
 The delegation would accelerate development with this potential government intervention in mind.
 The Local Plan would be owned by Members, and the Director would take away the concerns of Members expressed at the meeting and ensure Members had sight of all necessary information.
 The decision on content and the final version of the Local Plan would lie with Members.
 With regard to financial implications, the costs were not known at this stage but would be included in future update reports to Council and this Committee.
 The Assistant Director was in attendance to respond to any technical questions that Members may have.